uchicago/shibboleth-oidc/README.md

 mvn clean package verify -Dhost=jetty
 ```

 This will spin up an embedded Jetty server to load the IdP context.
 Remote debugging is available under port 5000 from your IDE.

+## Overlay Changes

+* `login.vm` and `attribute-release.vm` are overlaid to account for CSRF changes
+* `password-authn-config.xml` is overlaid to indicate JAAS is used for authN.
+* `webflow-config.xml` is overlaid to add the OIDC flow configuration.
+* `mvc-beans.xml` is used in the overlay `conf` directory to override the default beans and config.
+- This is used to define a new view resolver based on Spring bean names and remaps the excluded exceptions from the view resolver.
+* A custom JAR is dropped into the overlay's `WEB-INF/lib` that mocks authentication.
+This is configured via the `jaas.config` file.
+* `oidc.properties` controls the OIDC module configuration.
+This is appended to the list of property files loaded by the IdP via `idp.properties`.